 In this guide, we explore the current cost per watt, total solar system cost, available tax credits, net metering, pros and cons, and whether going solar makes sense for your home.

 Solar costs are typically quoted per watt installed.
-The current national average cost of a solar panels system can range from $2.80 to $3.40 per watt installed, depending on the project size, panel type, accessibility and location.
+The current national average cost of a solar panels system can range from $2.80 to $3.50 per watt installed (before the 26% solar investment tax credits), depending on the project size, panel type, accessibility and location.
 This price range captures approximately 80% of all residential solar installations in the US for a system size between 5kW and 10kW of solar-generating capacity.

 What is a Typical Solar System Size?